bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 For example, when you have a UI, and an error occurs, let the user know an error occurred.
 Maybe part of the UI can even still work, despite the error.

-Or when you call an API, it is important you know it's a 4xx or a 5xx status code.
-In other words, an unexpected error, caused by a bug, or an expected (temporary) error, that might be worth retrying.
+Or when you call an API, it is important you know it's an unexpected error, caused by a bug (4xx status code), or an expected (temporary) error (5xx status code), that might be worth retrying.

 ### Where should unexpected errors be fixed?